allfinancenow

 Herein lies society's greatest anxiety.
 Will AI take our jobs?
 The answer is complex: Yes and no.

-• Job Displacement: Jobs that rely on repetitive tasks or formulaic data analysis are most at risk.
-Examples include customer service, data entry, some forms of basic coding, and even certain tasks performed by junior lawyers and accountants.
+• Job Displacement: Jobs that rely on repetitive tasks are most at risk.
+Examples include customer service, data entry, basic coding, and even certain tasks performed by junior lawyers.

-• Job Creation: New professions we haven't heard of will emerge.
+• Job Creation: New professions will emerge.
 Examples include "Prompt Engineer," "AI Output Auditor," "AI Model Trainer," and "AI Ethicist."

 • Job Augmentation: This will be the largest effect.
 Most jobs won't disappear; they will change.
-AI will become a powerful "Copilot" for the doctor, the engineer, the artist, and the teacher, increasing their productivity and creativity.
+AI will become a powerful "Copilot" for the doctor, engineer, artist, and teacher.

 The influence of Generative AI extends beyond the economy to touch the very fabric of our daily lives.